natelaclaire/cis338/class-1/4-sftp-ssh-suggestions-notes.md

+---
+layout: default
+title: "1.4 SSH and SFTP Software Suggestions"
+---

-# SSH and SFTP Software Suggestions
+# 1.4 SSH and SFTP Software Suggestions

 Over the course of the semester, you will be using an SSH client and an SFTP client.
 By now in your academic career, I expect that you already have one of each of these that you like.
 In that case, please use them!
 I do not require that you use a specific tool for SSH or SFTP.